 - 500 ml chutney jar with stainless steel body and polycarbonate lid

-- 1 litre multi-purpose jar with stainless steel body and plastic lid.
+- 1-litre multi-purpose jar with stainless steel body and plastic lid.

-- 1.5 litre jar with stainless steel body and polycarbonate lid.
+- 1.5-litre jar with stainless steel body and polycarbonate lid.

 - 1.5 litre 3-in-1 extraction jar with a polycarbonate body and plastic lid.

-- 2.1 litre food processor jar with multiple blades and attachments.
+- 2.1-litre food processor jar with multiple blades and attachments.

 The mixer grinder is quite efficient.
 It can grind various ingredients, both tough and soft, with ease.
 It is one of the best options for everyday grinding chores like making chutney, batter and pastes of ginger, garlic, onion and tomatoes.

 The batter needed for 4-6 people can be made in the large wet grinding jar in 45 seconds to 1 minute.
 It takes less than 30 seconds to make chutney and ginger-garlic paste.
 But the grinding efficiency is not that great when you have just a small quantity to grind.
 For example, if you want a smooth ginger garlic paste for frying some chicken or freshly ground spices for just a curry, you won’t be able to achieve a smooth consistency.
 Rather, you may have to settle for a coarse texture paste with some chunks remaining just like that.
+This is something where Sujata Dynamix excelled as it can grind any quantity of ingredients into a fine consistency.

 It can also grind spice powders like garam masala and turmeric.
 However, we don’t recommend doing so frequently with any mixer grinder because it could affect the durability of the blades and the coupler.